blitzer-eth/Wallet_Analysis_Ethereum/README.md

 This dashboard provides a comprehensive technical and financial overview of any wallet on the **Ethereum Mainnet**.
 It is designed to transform complex on-chain data into actionable insights, focusing on high-value transactions, multi-standard activity, and long-term network engagement.

 The dashboard uses a high-performance architecture to ensure that even "whale" wallets with thousands of transactions load efficiently.
+It provides a real-time view of portfolio health and activity levels using three core modules.

 ---